jgfranco17/aeternum/README.md

 ### API

-Check out the [documentation page](https://jgfranco17.github.io/aeternum/) for more information about using the API.
+Check out the [documentation page](https://jgfranco17.github.io/aeternum/) for more user-facing information about using the API.
+If you're interested in the implementation details, you can check out the project's [wiki pages](https://github.com/jgfranco17/aeternum/wiki).

 ## License